peterddrummond/xspde_matlab/doc/source/logic_and_sequences.rst

 Graphics user functions
 -----------------------

-:attr:`in.function`
+:attr:`in.gfunction`

-    This is used when a graph is needed that is a function of the observed averages.
+    This is used when a graph is needed that is a function of the data coming from the simulation package, since this data can be analysed at a later time.
+Error estimates are less accurate when this function is used, due to error-propagation effects that may occur after averaging, unless corrected for explicitly in the graphics function.

 :attr:`in.xfunctions`